wikimedia/design-codex/packages/vitepress/docs/contributing/contributing-code.md

 ::: tip TL;DR
 - Codex uses [VitePress](https://vitepress.vuejs.org/) to demo components
-- Run `npm run docs` to serve the demo site locally
+- Run `npm run doc:dev` to serve the demo site locally
 - Each component should have a demo page.
 Demos should cover realistic use cases and variations of props and slots
 - Demos are written in Markdown files in `packages/vitepress/component-demos` then compiled to